Few particles with an impurity in a one-dimensional harmonic trap: Ground-state density profiles

 Interestingly, the critical point $g^* N_b$ depends weakly on the number of particles $N$, and this dependence decreases with increasing $N$.
 Indeed, we find that for larger baths the ED critical point converges to $g^*N_b/(\hbar^3\omega/m)^{1/2}\approx 2.5$.
 Therefore, the impurity shows a seemingly universal transition between being localized at the center of the trap and being expelled to its border.
 Naturally, this transition should be examined further in the future with robust many-body approaches.

+This transition can be understood as a mean-field phase separation between two species~\cite{ho_binary_1996,pu_properties_1998} , explaining why the transition point is so well captured by MF.
+Using energy arguments, we note that the system has an interaction energy and potential energy due to the position of the impurity.
+For weak repulsion, the ground state has the minimum potential energy and thus only the interaction energy can increase.
+However, for strong interactions starting from a transition point, it is energetically favorable to have the impurity away from the center of the trap, increasing the potential energy, but decreasing the interaction one.

+Even though the transition is well described by MF, and as explained before, the MF approach is unable to give a good description for strong repulsion (right region in the figure), showing a noticeable disagreement with the ED results.
+Therefore, to describe such a regime we need to rely on more robust approaches, such as ED.
+Here we stress that precisely the regime of strong repulsion is of interest in the study of one-dimensional Bose polarons~\cite{will_polaron_2021,will_dynamics_2023} .

-We also find that $|x_{\rho_\mathrm{max}}|$ saturates to a finite value in the limit of large repulsion $g N_b\to\infty$ for both ED and MF results.
+Finally, we also find that $|x_{\rho_\mathrm{max}}|$ saturates to a finite value in the limit of large repulsion $g N_b\to\infty$ with both ED and MF.
 To show this convergence, we show the derivative of $|x_{\rho_\mathrm{max}}|$ obtained from ED in the inset of \fref{sec:density;fig:maxdens} (note the logarithmic scale).
 It is easy to see that the derivative behaves as a power law.
 Indeed, we find that it behaves approximately as $\sim 1/(gN_b)^{7/3}$ (see dashed line).
-Therefore, we can conclude that $|x_{\rho_\mathrm{max}}|$ saturate to finite values.
+The results obtained with MF also saturate, but the derivate behaves as $\sim 1/(gN_b)^{10/3}$.
 Moreover, and as with $g^*N_b$, the saturation position depends on $N$, but this dependence decreases with increasing $N$.